-I am a part-time lecturer at the University of Washington, where I teach computer science.
+I am a lecturer at the University of Washington, where I teach computer science.
 I specialize in the areas of programming languages and systems.

 March 29, 2021.